 Each winter, you can find Santa dashing through the city via the city’s elevated train system.
 The CTA Holiday Train is one of Chicago’s most unique holiday traditions.
 An entire ‘L’ train, towing Santa and his sleigh, is decked out with twinkling lights, red bows, and more holiday decor.
 Step on board and you’ll be greeted by elves handing out candy canes.
 The train runs from late November to late December; check the CTA website for an updated schedule.

-Tip: As a complement to the festive trains, the CTA Holiday Bus brings the same holiday spirit to bus riders as it travels through Chicago’s neighborhoods.
+Tip: The CTA Holiday Bus brings the same holiday spirit to bus riders as it travels through Chicago’s neighborhoods.

 Celebrate the season outside iconic Wrigley Field.
-Winterland at Gallagher Way will take over the area in front of the ballpark, including an ice rink, Santa’s workshop, an interactive light display and more.
+Winterland at Gallagher Way will take over the area in front of the ballpark starting Nov.
+22. The festive event includes an ice rink, Santa’s workshop, an interactive light display, Christkindlmarket, and more.
 There will be plenty of family-friendly holiday activities throughout the area, including breakfast with Santa, a teddy bear tea, wreath making, and holiday movie screenings.